In the wake of a spate of delicious looking carp belly salad pics on Facebook, Outdoorstype takes a closer look at carp in the Murray River.

 It’s easy to catch carp and here’s some basic tips and tricks to make sure you get a few.
 Remember, any carp caught anywhere in South Australia must NOT be returned to the water.
 Carp are a PEST but that doesn’t mean you can’t target them or find a tasty way to cook them.

 Anywhere you can put a line in the river you can catch carp.
 It’s an easy introduction to fishing in Australia for kids and tourists alike.
-Carp are caught all day and night.
-They’re caught anywhere in the river, but backwaters and lagoons are the most productive.
-Carp are known as a generalist species so water depth, temperature, snags, cover, and flow, don’t matter too much.
-Carp are taking an ever expanding menu of bait and hit shrimp and yabby baits just as hard as the traditional carp baits.
-Traditional carp bait is as simple as rolled stale bread, corn kernels, or worms.
-See this video from Outdoorstype for tips on catching shrimp and yabbies as bait.
+Carp are caught all day and night and are caught pretty much anywhere in the river, but backwaters and lagoons are the most productive.
+Carp are known as a generalist species so water depth and temperature, or the amount of snags, riverbank cover and river flow don’t matter too much.
+Carp seem to take an ever growing list of bait and hit shrimp and yabby baits just as hard as the traditional carp baits.
+Traditional carp bait can be as simple as rolled stale bread, corn kernels, or worms.
+Check here for tips on catching shrimp and yabbies as bait.
 Worms can be purchased at tackle shops along the river or independent and well stocked fishing stores in Adelaide.

 A rod and reel is best but hand-lines will do.
 Use a simple running sinker set up, incorporating a short “leader” to help keep the hook clear of most snags.
 The size of hook isn’t too important.
 I use a size four or six hook, about a centimetre wide.
 A bean or ball sinker about the size of a thumbnail is heavy enough.